 www.lindobox.com

-Vy’s commitment to human rights is reflected in their work with grassroots activists and local queer NGOs, where Vy provided pro-bono legal counsel and representation for LGBTIQ+ individuals in Malaysia.
-Vy also served as the Executive Board Member (Community & Outreach) for the United Nations Association of Malaysia Youth as well as an Urgent Arrest Lawyer for the Malaysian Bar Council providing pro-bono legal services for cases affecting the rights and liberty of participants of public demonstrations and protests.
+Vy’s unwavering commitment to human rights is reflected in their collaboration with grassroots activists and human rights groups, offering pro-bono legal services and representation to marginalized communities.
+Vy formerly served as Executive Board Member (Community & Outreach) for the United Nations Association of Malaysia Youth and provided essential pro-bono legal services as an Urgent Arrest Lawyer for the Malaysian Bar Council, actively defending individuals against human rights violations.

 Ciara Laverty is a legal practitioner and researcher specialised in international criminal law, human rights and transitional justice.